milescb/solve_PDEs_with_PINN/README.md

 - Integral-PDE
 - PDAE
 - Linear, homogeneous PDE
-- Einstein field equations to find Schwarzschild metric (in development)
+- Einstein field equations to find Schwarzschild metric.
+This problem has been solved in its most simple case.
+Continued work is needed in extending the problem.
+Find more information in the README in `src/solve_einstein`.

 ## Running the Code